INDUSTRY STRUCTURE & DEVELOPMENT

 CAUTIONARY STATEMENT

-Statements in this Management Discussions and Analysis Report describing the Company objectives, projections, estimates, expectations or predictions may be forward looking statements within the meaning of applicable security laws or regulations.
+Statements in this Management Discussions and Analysis Report describing the Companys objectives, projections, estimates, expectations or predictions may be forward-looking statements within the meaning of applicable security laws or regulations.
 These statements are based on reasonable assumptions and expectations of future events.
 Actual results could, however, differ materially from those expressed or implied.
-Factors that could make a difference to the Companys operations include market price both domestic and overseas availability and cost of raw materials, changes in Government regulations and tax structure, economic conditions affecting demand/supplies and other factors over which the Company does not have any control.
-The Company takes no responsibility for any consequence of decisions made based on such statements and holds no obligation to update these in future.
+Factors that could make a difference to the Companys operations include market price, both domestic and overseas availability and cost of raw materials, changes in Government regulations and tax structure, economic conditions affecting demand/supplies and other factors over which the Company does not have any control.
+The Company takes no responsibility for any consequences of decisions made based on such statements and holds no obligation to update these in future.

 IIFL Customer Care Number